Corymbia calophylla: Use in horticulture

-The tree is able to be cultivated by sowing seeds directly at a site, or raised in pots to avoid damage to seedlings.
+The tree may be cultivated by sowing seeds directly at a site, or raised in pots to avoid damage to seedlings.
 The species is commercially available as seed or established plants.
 Seed is harvested from the fruit between February and March, when they are mature within an unopened capsule.
 While not as commonly used as the local peppermint tree in urban landscaping, the species has been selected for public spaces and as a street tree in the suburbs of Southwest Australia.

 A tree at Kew Gardens, grown from seeds he had collected in 1802, were the specimens used by Robert Brown in his description of the species.
 Mueller noted in Eucalyptographia (1879) that the tree could be grown in tropical climes, giving John Kirk's report of its successful introduction to Zanzibar, but that its sensitivity to frost had accounted for its failure in Melbourne, Australia and other regions.